olivierfriard/boris_docs/create_new_project.rst

 ............................................................................................................................................

-Behaviors can be imported from a plain text file using the **Import from text file** button.
+Behaviors can be imported from a plain text file using the **Import ethogram > from text file** button.
 The fields must be separated by TAB, comma (,) or semicolomn (;).
 All rows must contain the same number of fields.